martinohanlon/PhilbinSS/README.rst

     p2.off()
     print(output)

-    # both switches are on, the output is off
+    # both inputs are on, the output is off
     p1.on()
     p2.on()
     print(output)